ScorexFoundation/sigmastate-interpreter/src/test/scala/sigmastate/utxo/examples/lets-example.md

 A Local Exchange Trading System On Top Of Ergo
 ==============================================

- A local exchange trading system (LETS) is a local association which members allowed to create credit money individually, and all the deals in the system are written into a common ledger.
+ A local exchange trading system (LETS) is a local association which members are allowed to create common credit money individually, with all the deals in the system written into a common ledger.
  As an example, assume that Alice with zero balance is willing to buy a liter of raw milk from Bob.
  First, they agree on a price, for example, assume that the price is about 2 Euro (as Alice and Bob are living in Ireland).
-Then after the deal written into a ledger, Alice's balance becomes -2 (minus two) Euro, and Bob's balance becomes 2 Euro.
+After the deal being written into a ledger, Alice's balance becomes -2 (minus two) Euro, and Bob's balance becomes 2 Euro.
 Then Bob may spend his 2 Euro, for example, on
  home-made beer from Charlie.
-Often, such systems impose limits on negative balances, and sometimes even on positive ones, to promote exchange in the community.
+Often, such systems impose limits on negative balances, and sometimes even on positive ones, in order to promote exchange in the community.

  Historically, such systems become popular during crisis times.
 For example, in Argentina, 2001, ... .
 However, paper-based LETS currencies have shown some problems, such as counterfeit notes, possible rogue behavior of system managers, and so on.

  In this article we show how LETS could be implemented on top of Ergo.
+To the best of our knowledge, this is the first implementation of such kind of community currency on top of a blockchain.
-Our reference implementation is simple and consists of two contracts, namely, a management contract and an exchange contract.
+ Our reference implementation
+ is simple and consists of two contracts, namely, a management contract and an exchange contract.
- We skip Ergo preliminaries, so please read ICO article
+ We skip Ergo preliminaries, so please read ICO article and ErgoScript tutorials for starters.

- Also, we are going to introduce a couple of new terms in following sentences.
+ Nevertheless, we are going to introduce a couple of new terms in following sentences.
- If some token is issued with amount equal to one, we call it the singleton token.
+ If a token is issued with amount equal to one, we call it the singleton token.
 Similarly, a box which contains the singleton token is called the singleton box.

  The management contract is controlling a singleton box which holds members of the LETS system.
- The contract allows to add new members, with the pace of one member per one transaction.
-The box is not storing members though, only a small digest of authenticated data structure built on top of the members directory.
+ The contract allows to add new members with the pace of one member per one transaction.
+The box is not storing members, but only a small digest of authenticated data structure built on top of the members directory.
 A member is associated with a singleton token issued in a transaction which is adding the member to the directory.
 The transaction creates a new member's box which contains the member's singleton token.
 The member's box is protected the exchange contract.
 Also, the newly created member's box has initial balance written down into the R4 register, and the balance is equal to zero in our example.
+The transaction creating a new member must provide a proof of correctness for directory transformation.

  The management contract box is controlled usually by a committee, and the committee could evolve over time.
 To support that, we allow committee logic to reside in the register R5.
- For example, if a new committee member has been added along with a new LETS member, the input management contract box is requiring 2-out-of-3 signature, and the output box requires 3-out-of-4 signature.
+ For example, assume that a new committee member has been added along with a new LETS member, the input management contract box is requiring 2-out-of-3 signature, and the output box requires 3-out-of-4 signature.
  In this case contents of the R5 register in the input and the output box would differ.

- The management contract code with comments is provided below.
+ The management contract code in ErgoScript with comments is provided below.
 Please note that "userContractHash" is about exchange contract hash.

     val selfOut = OUTPUTS(0)